photo of Owen King smiling while standing next to a tree

 About me

-You can refer to me with masculine (he/him) pronouns or use gender-neutral pronouns.
+Please use masculine (he/him) pronouns for me, or use gender-neutral pronouns.

-I finished a PhD in philosophy at the Department of Philosophy of The Ohio State University in 2016, while I was a visiting member of the Department of Philosophy at Oberlin College.
-After Oberlin, I spent three years as a postdoc at the Department of Philosophy at the University of Twente, in the Netherlands.
-There I collaborated with the HR and Advanced Analytics teams at Ahold Delhaize, on ethical uses of data analytics to improve the well-being of employees.
+I finished my PhD in philosophy at the Department of Philosophy of The Ohio State University in 2016, while I was visiting faculty in the Department of Philosophy at Oberlin College.
+After that, I was a postdoc at the Department of Philosophy at the University of Twente.

 Ethics of computing and information

-Another strand of my philosophical research is information ethics, especially regarding automated prediction.
-I have focused on the ethics of artificial social cognition, i.e., ethical issues about the automated attribution and prediction of mental states (intentions, desires, beliefs).
-Such predictions have moral dimensions not encompassed by assessments of accuracy alone.
+I've also focused on the ethics of artificial social cognition, i.e., ethical issues about the automated attribution of mental states (intentions, desires, beliefs) to human beings.
+Such predictions have moral dimensions beyond familiar worries about accuracy, stereotyping, and privacy.
+For an introduction, see my article about "Presumptuous Aim Attribution."

 Teaching in philosophy and practical ethics